ruxyb2004k/ANI_declaratii/README.md

 ## Usage

-1. Prepare your Excel file with names in the "Nume" column
+1. Prepare your Excel file with names in the "Nume" column (or use `Baza de date - Cautare ANI_short.xlsx` - by default in the script)
 2. Run the script:
 ```bash
 python scraper.py